Hatzalah: Legal status

 In the United Kingdom, Hatzalah cannot use blue lights and sirens on their private vehicles.

-In England, all Hatzalah chapters are CQC registered, and they have a memorandum of understanding with local police forces with regards to use of blue lights and sirens, if certain criteria are met.
-Like any other emergency service, this does not mitigate if a collision occurs, and the service and its members can be prosecuted if deemed to be in the public interest.

 In New York, Hatzalah usually use red and blue lights and sirens, like normal unmarked emergency vehicles.
 In New Jersey, Hatzalah usually use blue lights.

-In Florida on June 14, 2021 Governor Ron DeSantis made history by signing a new law that allowed faith-based volunteer ambulance services to operate in Florida.
-This law also allowed for the use of emergency lights and sirens in Hatzalah response vehicles.
+Since 2021, Florida law has permitted faith-based volunteer ambulance services to operate, allowing Hatzalah response vehicles to use emergency lights and sirens.

 In Toronto, Hatzalah use green lights, having the same legal status as volunteer firefighters who also use green lights in their vehicles.

-In Australia, Hatzalah are trained as Community First Responders and while they are tasked by the professional services to respond to emergencies, they cannot use flashing lights and/or sirens and must obey all traffic rules.
+In Australia, Hatzalah are trained as Community First Responders.
+They are tasked by the professional services to respond to emergencies, but they cannot use flashing lights or sirens, and they must obey all traffic rules.

 Community involvement

 Hatzalah organizations are often involved in other community activities, on top of their primary mission of emergency medical work.
 Many neighborhood chapters sponsor and participate in community events, both within the local Jewish community and in the broader community.

-Flatbush Hatzalah frequently plays softball against teams from local police precincts, firehouses, and hospitals.

 Many Hatzalahs worldwide run public relations campaigns related to safe drinking on Purim, fire safety on Chanukah, and during Passover preparations.
-Chevra Hatzolah in New York works closely with the FDNY on this matter.
+Chevra Hatzolah in New York works closely with the New York City Fire Department on this matter.

-Specialization of Hatzalah EMS
+Specialization of Hatzalah

 A number of items that are either unique to Hatzalah, or that are relatively unusual for an EMS, include: